lkorinek/convlogic/README.md

 batch_size: 256
 ```

+> [!NOTE]
-> 📌 **Note on dataset names:** If the dataset includes a suffix like `cifar10-3`, the number (e.g., `3`) defines the number of threshold levels used to quantize each input channel.
+> **Dataset names:** If the dataset includes a suffix like `cifar10-3`, the number (e.g., `3`) defines the number of threshold levels used to quantize each input channel.
 If no number is specified, the default is 1 threshold level (i.e., binary input per channel).

 Override via CLI: